top of page

 • ‘The “Protracted Funeral” of Puerperal Insanity: Childbirth and Mental Illness in Early Twentieth-Century London Mental Hospitals’, The International Marcé Society Conference, Imperial College London, 19 - 23 September 2022.

-• ‘Postnatal Mental Disorders in Twentieth-Century Britain’, Work-in-Progress seminar, Centre for the History of Medicine, University of Warwick, 1 November 2022.
+• ‘Postnatal Mental Disorders in Twentieth-Century Britain’, Work-in-Progress Seminar, Centre for the History of Medicine, University of Warwick, 1 November 2022.

 • “The Protracted Funeral of Puerperal Insanity'?
 Diagnosis, Heredity and Reproduction in Britain c.1900', Keynote at Workshop ‘Victorian Reproductions’, University of Mainz, 24 - 25 March 2023.